olivermihocs/notes/README.md

-# notes
-Notes app with Node.js, Python and Django
+# Notes app using Node.js, Python and Django